KalBartal/Tip-Caclulator/README.md

 This is my coding challenge submission for day #2 of the 100 Days of Code: The Complete Python Pro Bootcamp, instructor-led training.

-This simple application takes 3 inputs; bill amount, desired tip amount in percentage and how many people are there to split the bill between.

-On recieving these 3 inputs, the application divides the bill by the number of people and tells the user how much each person should pay.
+This is a Python program to calculate how much each person should pay when splitting a bill with tip included.

+## Requirements

+- Python 3 or higher

+## Installation

+No installation is necessary to run this program.

 ## Usage

+Clone or download this repository.
+Run the `main.py` file in your Python terminal.

+## Example

 ```
+$ python main.py
 Welcome to the tip calculator!

-What was the total bill?
+What was the total bill? $150.00
 How much tip would you like to give?
-10, 12, or 15(%)?
+10, 12, or 15?
+12
 How many people to split the bill?
+5

-Each person should pay: ${amount}.
+Each person should pay: $33.6
 ```